QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 * take a request captured in the Proxy, edit it, and send the same request repeatedly as many times as we wish
 * tabs per request
+* Ctrl + R
 * ISO/OSI
+* Inspector to edit requets for those not familiar with HTML/...
+* Ex: SQL Injection vulnerability
+* Test endpoints, such as text, extremes (-1...), symbols...
+* SQL table ready to copy paste manual SQLi commands?

 <hr class="sep-both">